krb5/krb5/doc/rst_source/krb_admins/database/db_princs/priv_princ.rst

 === =====================================
 a    allows the addition of principals or policies in the database.
-A    disallows the addition of principals or policies in the database. d    allows the deletion of principals or policies in the database.
+A    disallows the addition of principals or policies in the database. c    allows the changing of passwords for principals in the database.
-D    disallows the deletion of principals or policies in the database. m    allows the modification of principals or policies in the database.
+C    disallows the changing of passwords for principals in the database. d    allows the deletion of principals or policies in the database.
-M    disallows the modification of principals or policies in the database. c    allows the changing of passwords for principals in the database.
-C    disallows the changing of passwords for principals in the database. i    allows inquiries to the database.
+D    disallows the deletion of principals or policies in the database. i    allows inquiries to the database.
 I    disallows inquiries to the database. l    allows the listing of principals or policies in the database.
-L    disallows the listing of principals or policies in the database. s    allows the explicit setting of the key for a principal S    disallows the explicit setting of the key for a principal
+L    disallows the listing of principals or policies in the database. m    allows the modification of principals or policies in the database.
+M    disallows the modification of principals or policies in the database. p    allow the propagation of  the  principal  database.
+P    disallow the propagation of the principal database. u    allows the creation of one-component user principals  whose  password  can  be validated with PAM.
+U    negates the u privilege.
 \*   All privileges (admcil).
 x    All privileges (admcil); identical to "\*".
 === =====================================